Samantha started her PhD after a bite from the science bug

 Facing her fears head-on was a critical step for this PhD candidate in deciding her future research path.

-“Now I actually cry when the spiders die, but back then I was completely arachnophobic,” laughs Samantha, based in the Institute for Molecular Bioscience (IMB) at UQ.
+“Now I actually cry when the spiders die, but back then I was completely arachnophobic,” laughs Samantha, who is based in the Institute for Molecular Bioscience (IMB) at UQ.

 “I thought, great, now I’m not only working with big, hairy spiders, but also with blood-sucking worms and sheep manure, because that’s what we extracted the parasites from.”

-“These worms have become resistant to all available drug classes so we need to find new treatment now, to protect both our sheep and the farmers.
+“These worms have become resistant to all available drug classes, so we need to find new treatment now to protect both our sheep and the farmers.
 This problem is only getting worse due to climate change, drought and a multitude of factors coming together to push the industry to the brink.
 Then, when we look at the human side, we’re lucky parasites are not a huge problem here in Australia, but it definitely effects our neighbours like Papua New Guinea, South East Asia and those slightly further afield in sub-Saharan Africa."

 “Malaria still kills more than 450,000 people each year and then there are 1.2 billion people in the transmission zones for parasitic worms who require treatment.
 The worms might not kill as many people, but they cause permanent disability to millions.”

-In addition to attending Professor King’s seminar, Samantha decided she wanted to pursue a PhD in his research team after realising his name was recurring in a number of publications she enjoyed.
+In addition to attending Glenn's seminar, Samantha decided she wanted to pursue a PhD in his research team after realising his name was recurring in a number of publications she enjoyed.

-Professor King revealed he saw in Samantha an intelligent and naturally curious young woman, but noted she had other attributes that convinced him to add her to his team.
+Glenn says he saw in Samantha an intelligent and naturally curious young woman, but that wasn't the only trait that made her a valuable addition to his team.